demisto/content/Packs/AWS-IAM/Integrations/AWS-IAM/README.md

 ### aws-iam-get-access-key-last-used

 ***
 Retrieves information about when the specified access key was last used.
-The information includes the date and time of last use, along with the AWS service and Region that were specified in the last request made with that key.
+The information includes the date and time of last use, along with the AWS service and region that were specified in the last request made with that key.

 #### Base Command